sydasif/python-book/docs/source/01_introduction/02_install.md

 Maintain consistency in your variable naming.
 If you use `ip_address` in one part of your code, don't switch to `ip_addr` elsewhere.
 Consistency simplifies code comprehension.

-## Python Naming Convention
+## Python Naming Conventions

 Following naming conventions is essential for writing clean and maintainable Python code.
-Common conventions include:
+Here are some common conventions:

-- *snake_case_lower* for variables and functions.
+- **snake_case_lower** for variables and functions.
-- *PascalCase* for class names.
+- **PascalCase** for class names.
-- *SNAKE_CASE_UPPER* for constants.
+- **SNAKE_CASE_UPPER** for constants.

-Let's dive deeper into naming conventions, focusing on the following aspects:
+Let's dive deeper into these conventions:

-### Variable names
+### Variable Names

 - Start variable names with a lowercase letter or underscore.
 - Use clear and descriptive names that convey the variable's purpose.
 - For multi-word variable names, use underscores for separation (e.g., `user_id`).

-### Function names
+### Function Names

 - Begin function names with a lowercase letter or underscore.
 - Use descriptive names that hint at the function's action or purpose.
 - For multi-word function names, use underscores (e.g., `calculate_speed`).

-### Class names
+### Class Names

 - Start class names with an uppercase letter.
 - Use CamelCase, where each word in the name begins with an uppercase letter and has no underscores (e.g., `NetworkDevice`).

-### Constant names
+### Constant Names

 - Constant variables should be in uppercase with words separated by underscores (e.g., `MAX_CONNECTIONS`).

-By following these nuanced naming conventions, you'll make your Python code more accessible and comprehensible to yourself and others who collaborate on your projects.
+By following these naming conventions, you'll make your Python code more accessible and comprehensible to yourself and others who collaborate on your projects.

 ## Print Function